Rahul-0001614/python-projects/README.md

 3)  uses of fuction :-

-        1. Square root -  the square root of 4 so know the answer is 2 . find out the squre root 4 so enter 4 and then press the SQRT key so result is coming.
+        1. Square root -  the square root of 4 so know the answer is 2 . find out the square root 4 so enter 4 and then press the SQRT key so result is coming.
         2. Taking power - The key may be marked xy.
 Test this by entering 2, power key, 3.  the answer is coming 8.
         3. 10x   -        enter x value then press button of 10x so 10 raised to power in x value and result is coming.
         4.  trig fuction - you need to determine whether you enter the angle  and then sin, cos, tan, etc.so  enter number and press sin,cos,tan fuction button.
 How do you test this: Remember the sine of a 30-degree angle is 0.5.
 Enter 30 then press sin so find result is 0.5.
         5.  cube root    - the cube root of 8 is result is 2. find out cube root 8 so enter 8 and then press cube root sign button so resuit is coming.
-        6. AC button    - clear all entry in entry box.
+        6. AC button    - clears the entry in calculator and resets all fuctions.
-        7. C button     -
+        7. C button     - clear entry which erases the last entry you have keyed in.
+        8.  log          -  the log key is used for calculations of the form  log 10 x .
+        9.  x2(square)   -  we can find the square of any number.find out the square of 3 so enter number 3 and then press the x2 button so result coming is 9.
+        10. pi           -  pi is displayed as 3.141592654